StanfordHCI/datavore/README.md

 aggregate operators.
 To create your own dimensional operator, view the source code for `dv.bin` and `dv.quantile`, and follow their example.
 Adding new aggregate operators is possible but more complex.
-You will need to add a new module (following in the step of `dv.sum`, `dv.avg`, etc) and add new logic to the inner loop of the query processor (for both dense and sparse queries).
-*This is not for the faint of heart!* The query processor avoid making function calls within its inner loop.
-This helps make Datavore much faster, but at some cost to extensibility.
-You really do have to change the guts of the engine to add new aggregate operators.
+You will need to add a new module (following in the foot steps of `dv.sum`, `dv.avg`, etc) and add new logic to the inner loop of the query processor (for both dense and sparse queries). *This is not for the faint of heart!* The query processor avoids making function calls within its inner loop &mdash; this helps make Datavore much faster, but at some cost to extensibility.
+You will have to modify the guts of the engine to add new aggregate operators.